arialdomartini/oh-my-git/README.md

 to your `.zshrc` file.

-[`oh-my-git-themes`](https://github.com/arialdomartini/oh-my-git-themes) still includes the old 2 themes [arialdo-granzestyle](https://github.com/arialdomartini/oh-my-git-themes/blob/master/arialdo-granzestyle.zsh-theme)  (which is inspired to the great [Granze theme](https://github.com/Granze/G-zsh-theme-2)), and [arialdo-pathinline](https://github.com/arialdomartini/oh-my-git-themes/blob/master/arialdo-pathinline.zsh-theme).
+[`oh-my-git-themes`](https://github.com/arialdomartini/oh-my-git-themes) still includes the old 2 themes [arialdo-granzestyle](https://github.com/arialdomartini/oh-my-git-themes/blob/master/arialdo-granzestyle.zsh-theme)  (which is inspired to the great [Granze theme](https://github.com/Granze/G-zsh-theme-2)) by [@granze](https://github.com/granze), and [arialdo-pathinline](https://github.com/arialdomartini/oh-my-git-themes/blob/master/arialdo-pathinline.zsh-theme).
 If you want to use them, edit accordingly your ```.zshrc``` file.

 ## How to install antigen